Schossi/ActionAdventureWeb/_pages/manual/other/extras.md

 - scaled the character model up to 1.2 to fit better with the souls assets
 - set the key of the generic trigger item on the player to __PLY__ which identifies the player in the souls demo(for example in the moving platform)
 - increased the size of the lock on collider because lock on distance is determined by the player area in souls
+- added MessageEvents SHEATHEA and SHEATHEI which can be used to sheathe items from non hero actions
 - added a ResourceBarManager to the UI so enemy health bars are shown
+- added ItemNotifications so items picked up are shown(souls items don't have the hero pickup dialog)
 - added gear and equipment buttons in the UI for the items brought over from souls(sword, shield, flask, bow)
 - added the HeroSouls items to the inventory so they can be tested in the scene